manroygood/roy-goodman/content/post/how-to-latex/index.md

 #### Fixing outdated things about $\LaTeX$

 * **csquotes** is a sophisticated package for handling quotes.
 I use it to do one thing.
-In order to get nice curly quotation marks like "Happy birthday!" you have to write $\mathtt{``Happy\  Birthday!''}$  with two single left-hand quotes on the left and two single right-hand quotes on the right.
-The package allows you to use plain old straight quotes like $\mathtt{"Happy\ Birthday!"}$ and still get curly quotes.
+In order to get nice curly quotation marks like "Happy birthday!" you have to write ``` ``Happy Birthday''  ```  with two single left-hand quotes on the left and two single right-hand quotes on the right.
+The package allows you to use plain old straight quotes like ``` "Happy Birthday" ``` and still get curly quotes.

   ```latex
   \usepackage{csquotes}